What Is Latency in Online Music Collaboration (and How to Reduce It)

 Conclusion

-By combining low-latency performance with stable timing and spatial audio, platforms like Bonza make it possible to play together online in a way that feels far closer to being in the same room.
+By combining low latency, consistent timing, and spatial audio, modern platforms like Bonza make it possible for musicians to collaborate online in a way that feels far closer to being in the same space.